-impact fees for development in Eastern Neighborhoods that goes towards funding transit and complete streets.
+Mitigation Measures E-5 through E-11 in the Eastern Neighborhoods PEIR were adopted as part of the Plan with uncertain feasibility to address significant transit impacts.
+These measures are not applicable to the proposed project, as they are plan-level mitigations to be implemented by City and County agencies.
+In compliance with a portion of Mitigation Measure E-5: Enhanced Transit Funding, the City adopted impact fees for development in Eastern Neighborhoods that goes towards funding transit and complete streets.
 In addition, San Francisco Board of Supervisors approved amendments to the San Francisco Planning Code, referred to as the Transportation Sustainability Fee (Ordinance 200-154, effective December 25, 2015).
 The fee updated, expanded, and replaced the prior Transit Impact Development Fee, which is in compliance with portions of Mitigation Measure E-5: Enhanced Transit Funding.
 In compliance with a portion of Mitigation Measure E-11: Transportation Demand Management, the city adopted a comprehensive Transportation Demand Management Program for most new development citywide (Ordinance 34-17, effective March 19, 2017).
 Both the Transportation Sustainability Fee and the transportation demand management efforts are part of the Transportation Sustainability Program.
 In compliance with all or portions of Mitigation Measure E-6: Transit Corridor Improvements, Mitigation Measure E-7: Transit Accessibility, Mitigation Measure E-9: Rider Improvements, and Mitigation Measure E-10: Transit Enhancement, the SFMTA is implementing the Transit Effectiveness Project (TEP), which was approved by the SFMTA Board of Directors in March 2014.
 The TEP (now called Muni Forward) includes system-wide review, evaluation, and recommendations to improve service and increase transportation efficiency.
-Examples of transit priority and pedestrian safety improvements within the Eastern Neighborhoods plan area as part of Muni Forward include the 14 Mission Rapid Transit Project, the 22 Fillmore Extension along 16th Street to Mission Bay (expected construction between 2017 and 2020), and the Travel Time Reduction Project on Route 9 San Bruno (initiation in 2015).
-In addition, Muni Forward includes service improvements to various routes within the Eastern Neighborhoods plan area for instance, the newly implemented 55-16th Street route.
+Examples of transit priority and pedestrian safety improvements within the Eastern Neighborhoods Plan area as part of Muni Forward include the 14 Mission Rapid Transit Project, the 22 Fillmore Extension along 16th Street to Mission Bay (expected construction between 2017 and 2020), and the Travel Time Reduction Project on Route 9 San Bruno (initiation in 2015).
+In addition, Muni Forward includes service improvements to various routes within the Eastern Neighborhoods Plan area; for instance the implemented new Route 55 on 16th Street.

 Mitigation Measure E-7 also identifies implementing recommendations of the Bicycle Plan and Better Streets Plan.
 As part of the San Francisco Bicycle Plan, adopted in 2009, a series of minor, near-term, and long-term bicycle facility improvements are planned within the Eastern Neighborhoods, including along 2nd Street, 5th Street, 17th Street, Townsend Street, Illinois Street, and Cesar Chavez Boulevard.
 The San Francisco Better Streets Plan, adopted in 2010, describes a vision for the future of San Francisco's pedestrian realm and calls for streets that work for all users.
-The Better Streets Plan requirements were codified in Section 138.1 of the Planning Code, and new projects constructed in the Eastern Neighborhoods plan area are subject to varying requirements, dependent on project size.
-Another effort that addresses transit accessibility, Vision Zero, was adopted by various City agencies in 2014.
+The Better Streets Plan requirements were codified in Section 138.1 of the Planning Code and new projects constructed in the Eastern Neighborhoods Plan area are subject to varying requirements, dependent on project size.
+Another effort which addresses transit accessibility, Vision Zero, was adopted by various City agencies in 2014.
 Vision Zero focuses on building better and safer streets through education, evaluation, enforcement, and engineering.
 The goal is to eliminate all traffic fatalities by 2024.
-Vision Zero projects within the Eastern Neighborhoods plan area include pedestrian intersection treatments along Mission Street from 18th to 23rd streets, the Potrero Avenue Streetscape Project from Division to Cesar Chavez streets, and the Howard Street Pilot Project, which includes pedestrian intersection treatments from 4th to 6th streets.
+Vision Zero projects within the Eastern